mehdi-souihed/bookshelf/README.md

 bookshelf
 =========

-A Perl application running on Dancer to keep track of your books.
+A Perl application running on Dancer to keep track of your books using Google Books API

 You can  :